ralt46/ralt46/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm trying out this coding thing because I want to learn to do stuff on the digital realm.
 I'm currently learning Python and R (I have a prticular interest in data analytics).
-However, I'm also interested in learning in learning lots of other stuff.
+However, I'm also interested in learning lots of other stuff.
 I find it really easy to read about development-related stuff, but I sometimes struggle with execution.
 This GitHub account is a way to get me started doing stuff.